KeithEvansK/Witches-Vroom/README.md

 Because the level is designed to never end you have a few important things you need.
 The player obviously to have a position reference point.
-Then I attach a world generation object to the player and place it a level's length ahead the players position.
+Then I attach a world generation obj to the player and place it a level's length ahead the players position.
 Anytime the players Y coordinate passes the Y of the world generation object.
 It will move up the length of one level and create that part of the level.

 Doing world generation this way gives the player the illusion of a very large level but actuall there is only a small bit being created as the player moves along.
-I also take this a step further by randmizing the levels placement so it randomly pulls from a few premade level sections so that it isn't just the same part over and over.
+I also take this a step further by randomizing the levels placement so it randomly pulls from a few premade level sections so that it isn't just the same part over and over.

 This method of level generation also can become stressful on the machine running the game because of all the created assets.
 To avoid this, we also create a garbage collector that trails behind the player as a wall, anything that passes the wall (which is far out of sight) is removed from the game.
 Ensuring less usage of ram and stress on cpu/gpu.